Drip marketing: Lead generation

-Advantages include the automation and efficiency, as well as the continued ability for direct response.
+Advantages include automation and efficiency, as well as the continued ability for direct response.
 Intelligent e-commerce sites have integrated this form of drip campaign with un-purchased shopping carts.
-The continued messaging is relevant to the contents that the shopper stopped short of purchasing, and continue to include direct response actions (i.e. buy now).
+The continued messaging is relevant to the contents that the shopper stopped short of purchasing, and continues to include direct response actions (i.e. buy now).

 Disadvantages include the impersonal manner of follow-up.
 If not augmented with a traditional and personal follow-up method, this automated follow-up has a lower response rate than does personal sales.
 The lowered response rate is often justified by the volume and efficiency with which leads can be generated and converted.

 Sales process

 Drip marketing is popularly applied as a sales tool, particularly in long sales-cycles (large ticket items or enterprise-level sales).
 Where persistent follow-up can become a deterrent to closing the sale, methods with drip marketing offer the ability to remain top-of-mind, and even prompt action, without jeopardizing the relationship.